Charu-Agarwal-01/Electricity-Demand-Forecasting-Time-Series-Analysis/README.md

 ## Models and Training
 - **ARIMA**: Used auto_arima which automates differencing, identification of AR and MA terms and seasonal components.
-- **LSTM**: Built a sequential model with two LSTM layers, LeakyReLU activations, and dropout to prevent overfitting; input sequences formed via sliding window of length 12
+- **LSTM**: Built a sequential model with two LSTM layers, LeakyReLU activations, and dropout to prevent overfitting; input sequences formed via sliding window of length 12.
-- **Random Forest**: Trained on lagged features, temperature, and rolling statistics; hyperparameter tuning done using GridSearchCV with time series split cross-validation
+- **Random Forest**: Trained on lagged features, temperature, and rolling statistics; hyperparameter tuning done using GridSearchCV with time series split cross-validation.

 ## Model Evaluation
 Models were evaluated using: